TomFirth/discord-bot/README.md

 - Install `pm2` and follow setup steps (`sudo apt-get install pm2`)
 - `pm2 start <your bot ecosystem file>`

-*Updates are currently manual, but will be automatic once I stop messing about with it).

 #### Useful resources

 [discord.js documentation](https://discord.js.org/#/docs/main/stable/general/welcome)